Skip to the main content.

 2 min read

-Spill Buckets Can Put Your UST at Risk
+Spill Buckets Can Put your UST at Risk

-Spill Buckets Can Put Your UST at Risk
+Spill Buckets Can Put your UST at Risk

 Those spill buckets will accumulate water when it rains, which means you have 5-25 gallons of water waiting to enter the storage tank when the fill port is accessed.
 If the spill bucket isn’t emptied before the tank is opened, all that water rushes into the tank.
 Water and debris can also enter the UST if the spill basket has a bad or leaky gasket.

-Not his problem.
+Not Their problem.
 But it’s definitely yours

 So even if you keep close tabs on water levels in your tank, you’re still at risk.
-There are good recommendations on how to minimize the chance of this happened – inspecting spill buckets to make sure they’re in good condition, keeping them free of liquid and debris after they fill up, making sure spill bucket lids fit properly (and even making sure they don’t go missing).
+There are good recommendations on how to minimize the chance of this happened – inspecting spill buckets to make sure they’re in good condition, keeping them free of liquid and debris after they fill up, and making sure spill bucket lids fit properly (and even making sure they don’t go missing).

 Beyond this, you want to make sure you have a partner at the ready to help deal with the unexpected.
 You may never need to use them.
 You may never even expect to use them.
 But smart businesses prepare for the unexpected.